KESTIO

 Nous sommes là pour vous y aider : c’est la vocation de KESTIO Live et l’objectif de la série d’ articles à venir, à paraître chaque semaine sur ce blog !

-There are 6 key points to follow.
+To do this, there are 6 key points to respect.

-1- Plan, anticipate, foresee
+1- Plan, anticipate, forecast

-2- Acting online and offline
+2- Act online and offline

-In the physical world, I identify events such as trade shows, conferences, traditional media, professional networks, etc.
+Regarding the physical world, I identify events such as trade shows, conferences, traditional media, professional networks, etc.

 3- Adapt my speech

-4- Consistent actions to increase their weight
+4- Consistent actions to increase their impact

-5- Don't forget the classic supports
+5- Don't forget traditional materials

 6- Temporality